 Origami Guides: Winter Camping in Death Valley

 This winter Jennie and I went camping in Death Valley National Park, opting out of what has turned out to be a very rough year around the world.
 Our goal was both to sidestep the Christmas consumer-fest as well as detox from social media and our devices.
-And what better way to escape all this madness than by packing up for the wilderness?
+And what better way to escape the madness than by packing up for the wilderness?

 What are the best times in the year to visit?

 Some people visit during spring for the rare and magical super blooms.
 However, we recommend late autumn and winter before the Christmas and New Year season for those seeking solitude.

 Camping gear and enough food and utensils for three meals a day.
 Lots of water (a gallon per person per day).
 Warm clothing and thermal sleeping bags are a must.
 Overnight temperatures can drop to the mid-30s (0 degrees Celsius).

 For a complete list, check out our list of Death Valley camping essentials.

 We recommend the Furnace Creek Campground ($22 per night, reserve online in advance).
 It’s centrally located and the grounds are surprisingly well maintained with clean bathroom facilities and drinkable water.
 Plus, the Furnace Creek Visitor Center is right next door.